MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-template.md

 ## Symptoms

-when you import a Power Query template, you might notice queries that were not originally showing in your Dataflow with the prefixes **DestinationForWriteToDatabaseTableFrom**, **TransformForOutputToDatabase** and **WriteToDatabaseTableFrom**.
+When you import a Power Query template, you might notice queries that were not originally showing in your Dataflow with the prefixes **DestinationForWriteToDatabaseTableFrom**, **TransformForOutputToDatabase** and **WriteToDatabaseTableFrom**.

 ## Solutions and workarounds